 - The Logomancer: The Temptes Tuxedo doubles the drop rate of items.

 - In Mario & Luigi: Superstar Saga, the Game Boy Horror SP guarantees enemies will drop rare items if they could potentially drop it.
-If you do not have this item, the optional Splash Bros. move will retrieve the rare drop the targeted enemy would drop.
+If you do not have this item, the Super Swing Bros. move will retrieve the rare drop the targeted enemy would drop.

 - In Mega Man Battle Network 3 onward, you can install a certain program for Mega Man that will make every post-random battle drop a Battle Chip instead of money (normally it's either one of the two).